 The trouble is that a lot of places are simply not hiring, or are making their hiring efforts online instead of with a sign outside their business.
 The time/reward ratio is high on this one!

 Again, again, again, we're not earning money here.
 We're spending time playing gambling games trying to win money.
 This is not “lotto” money either.
-Usually you can win a few tokens once in a while and trade them for a gift card one a month or once every two months.
+Usually, you can win a few tokens once in a while and trade them for a gift card once a month or once every two months.